Bira/octopus-carnival/projects/gurps-xcom-reports.md

 - [The Arsenal of Ruin, Part 1][6]: GURPS Stats for the weapons employed by the enemies found in BRUTAL ADVENT!

+- [First Research Phase][7]: This both details the research system I used in the campaign and tells you how the first research phase went.

 [1]: {{ "/gurps/2017/01/03/x-com-post-mortem.html" | absolute_url }}
 [2]: {{ "/gurps/2017/02/18/x-com-setup.html" | absolute_url }}